aeonSolutions/AeonLabs-16-bit-Smart-DAQ-Device-unique-data-fingerprint-and-a-1.69-TFT-LCD-45x55-ABS/README.md

   <img height=300 src="https://github.com/aeonSolutions/openScienceResearch-Smart-DAQ-Device-able-to-Upload-Live-Experimental-Sensor-Data-to-a-Data-Repo/blob/main/Design/smartAsphaltSample.jpeg" >
 </p>

-The photo above is one of the many specimens I purposely fabricated to research self-sensing properties of asphalt mixed with a known content of carbon fibers.
+The photo above is one of the many specimens I purposely fabricated to research the self-sensing properties of asphalt mixed with a known content of carbon fibers.
 This is a 10cm cylinder specimen and on the top is already setup my own design smart #DAQ (get it here on my GitHub ) with the ability to upload LIVE experimental data to a #dataverse.

 In the photo above the smart DAQ is installed on an acrylic case and screwed with plastic screws to an acrylic base with the same cross-section area as the specimen to be tested.
 The acrylic base can be bought [here](https://s.click.aliexpress.com/e/_DEGsZaL).
 And the acrylic case [here](https://s.click.aliexpress.com/e/_Dmudkjt).